GavinMendelGleason/data_mesh/README.md

 ## [The Problems of Data Management](./Problems.md)

+The problems encountered in data management in organisations, and between organisations.

 ## [The Philosphy of the Data Mesh](./Mesh.md)

-The problems encountered in data management in organisations, and between organisations and the the general philosophical approach which can help to overcome these problems.
+The general philosophical approach of data mesh and how it can help us to overcome the problems of data management in the large.

 ## [Data as a Product](./Product.md)